 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

 Lead executing agency: Environment, Forest, and Climate Change Commission (EFCCC)

 Overall term: 2019 to 2021

-Although there are laws and procedures to regulate urban and rural land use, they lack clarity and intersectoral intervening.
-Consequently, this leads to national and regional discrepancies with procedures and mandates, whilst having an adverse impact on social, environmental and economic affairs.
-Furthermore, planning and decision-making processes are often non-transparent and frequently fail to meet the needs of vulnerable groups such as women, ethnic minorities and young people.
+In Ethiopia, the laws and procedures in place to regulate urban and rural land use lack clarity and intersectoral involvement.
+This causes discrepancies between the national and regional levels and negatively impacts social, environmental and economic affairs.
+Planning and decision-making processes also lack transparency and do not sufficiently address the needs of vulnerable groups such as women, ethnic minorities and young people.

-The project has enabled the EFCCC, to apply principles, standards and instruments of participatory and integrated land use planning at federal, regional and district levels.
+Ethiopia is testing the principles, standards and instruments of participatory land-use planning at federal, regional, and local levels.

-Application and Learning: The project ensures that the developed methods, standards and procedures for participatory and integrated land use planning are tested in two pilot regions (Amhara and Benishangul-Gumuz).
+- Promoting Application and Learning by ensuring that the developed methods, standards and procedures are tested in two pilot regions